519984307/coincoin/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

-Binary:              `/usr/bin/geekcashd`
+Binary:              `/usr/bin/coincoind`
-Configuration file:  `/etc/geekcash/coincoin.conf`
+Configuration file:  `/etc/coincoin/coincoin.conf`
-Data directory:      `/var/lib/geekcashd`
+Data directory:      `/var/lib/coincoind`
-PID file:            `/var/run/geekcashd/geekcashd.pid` (OpenRC and Upstart) or `/var/lib/geekcashd/geekcashd.pid` (systemd)
+PID file:            `/var/run/coincoind/coincoind.pid` (OpenRC and Upstart) or `/var/lib/coincoind/coincoind.pid` (systemd)
-Lock file:           `/var/lock/subsys/geekcashd` (CentOS)
+Lock file:           `/var/lock/subsys/coincoind` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the geekcash user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the geekcash user and group.
-Access to geekcash-cli and other geekcashd rpc clients can then be controlled by group membership.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the coincoin user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the coincoin user and group.
+Access to coincoin-cli and other coincoind rpc clients can then be controlled by group membership.

 3b) Mac OS X

-Binary:              `/usr/local/bin/geekcashd`
+Binary:              `/usr/local/bin/coincoind`
-Configuration file:  `~/Library/Application Support/GeekCash/coincoin.conf`
+Configuration file:  `~/Library/Application Support/CoinCoin/coincoin.conf`
-Data directory:      `~/Library/Application Support/GeekCash`
+Data directory:      `~/Library/Application Support/CoinCoin`
-Lock file:           `~/Library/Application Support/GeekCash/.lock`
+Lock file:           `~/Library/Application Support/CoinCoin/.lock`

 4. Installing Service Configuration
 -----------------------------------